melo601/YoutubeVancet/README.md

 # Download

-If you was come here from piunikaweb.com, please request delete this repo link from their owner of that site.

 > **Warning** : Minimum required Android version : 8.0+ for version 17.41.34 and above (6.0 and 7.0 for version [17.34.36](https://github.com/cuynu/ytvanced/wiki/17.34.36-(Android-6-and-7)) or older)

 > Architecture : arm64-v8a, armeabi-v7a, x86, x86_64 (Universal)